OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-13.md

 ## 1 Kings 13:3

-Then he gave a sign on the same day, saying,
+Then he provided a sign that day, saying,
-“This is the sign which the Lord has spoken:
+“This is the sign the Lord has declared:
-Behold, the altar shall be torn to pieces,
+Behold, the altar shall be broken apart,
-and the ashes which are on it shall be poured out.”
+and the ashes upon it shall be spilled out.”

 ## 1 Kings 13:4